 Stockholms universitet

-Johan LindGästforskare, Bidrädande föreståndare för Centrum för kulturell evolution
+Johan LindGästforskare, biträdande föreståndare för Centrum för kulturell evolution

 Om mig

-I am associate professor and deputy director of the Centre for Cultural Evolution at Stockholm University.
+I am a senior associate professor in ethology at the Division of Biology, Linköping University, and deputy director of the Centre for Cultural Evolution at Stockholm University.
 I held a post doc fellowship at St Andrews University and during autumn 2019 I was a visiting fellow at Cambridge University, as a guest to the Centre for Future Intelligence.
 My research includes mechanisms and evolution of behavior and culture.

-I am also passionate about science communication and a member of the scientific board at Vetenskapens hus.
-Here I have, together with them, started a program for school children to experience bird ringing and learn about bird migration, evolution and climate change.
 My books include "Quercus.
-The Oak and Diversity" (Atlantis, 2010), and "The Human Evolutionary Transition: On the differences between humans and other animals" (Enquist, Ghirlanda & Lind, Princeton University Press, in press).
+The Oak and Diversity" (Atlantis, 2010), and "The Human Evolutionary Transition: On the differences between humans and other animals" (Enquist, Ghirlanda & Lind, 2023, Princeton University Press).

 Publikationer